refi64/noleak/README.rst

 Building
 ********

 The build files are generated using `Bakefile <http://bakefile.org/>`_.
 Unix users can just run `make`.
-Visual Studio users will a solution file under `vsproj/<version>/noleak.sln`, replacing `<version>` with your Visual Studio version.
+Visual Studio users will find a solution file under `vsproj/<version>/noleak.sln`, replacing `<version>` with your Visual Studio version.
 For instance, VS 2012 users would open `vsproj/2012/noleak.sln`.

 C usage
 *******